Convert Cups of Flour to Pounds

 How to Convert Cups of Flour to Pounds

-To convert a cup measurement to a pound measurement, multiply the flour by the following conversion ratio: 0.275578 pounds/cup.
+To convert a measurement in cups to a measurement in pounds, multiply the flour by the following conversion ratio: 0.275578 pounds/cup.

 Since one cup of flour is equal to 0.275578 pounds, you can use this simple formula to convert:

-The flour in pounds is equal to the cups multiplied by 0.275578.
+The flour in pounds is equal to the flour in cups multiplied by 0.275578.

 How Many Pounds Are in a Cup of Flour?